benpettis/benpettis.github.io/aboutme.md

 ### My History

 My personal life has been quite interesting.
-I've lived all over the country, from a farm in Georgia to a mansion in the Hollwood Hills to a Lakota Sioux reservation in South Dakota and a piece of cardboard in a parking lot while making a documentary on homelessness.
+I've lived all over the country, from a farm in Georgia and a mansion in the Hollwood Hills to a Lakota Sioux reservation in South Dakota and a piece of cardboard in a parking lot while making a documentary on homelessness.
 At some point I will probably write my memoirs, as a few have told me I should.
 Professionally, I've worked in IT for over 20 years.